markabrahams/node-net-snmp/README.md

  * Error handler in the `dgram.send()` callback in the `send()` method was creating a new instance of the `Error` class from the `error` parameter, but it was already an instance of the `Error` class (thanks Ray Solomon)
+ * Add stack traces to Error classes exported by this module
+ * Allow users to specify `0` retries when creating a session

 # Roadmap